 The signature red F1-2000 track car epitomises the competitive racing that Ferrari is known for.
 It is displayed alongside helmets, trophies and racing suits worn by Schumacher, as well as other winning drivers Alberto Ascari, Mike Hawthorn and Kimi Räikkönen.

 Ferrari: Under the Skin aims to provide a detailed look into all aspects of Ferrari’s aesthetic, functional and engineering design, from Enzo Ferrari’s initial concepts on paper to the final Ferrari production vehicles.

 “The depth of emotion goes far beyond the external beauty of their cars,” said Design Museum founder Terence Conran.

-“What excites me so much about this exhibition is the rare opportunity to glimpse behind the scenes and experience the dynamic between engineering, manufacturing and design, which produces Ferrari’s magic ingredient,” he added.
+“What excites me so much about this exhibition is the rare opportunity to glimpse behind the scenes and experience the dynamic between engineering, manufacturing and design, which produces Ferrari’s magic ingredient,”.